rodmoioliveira/myblog/content/blog/one-liners-log-summarization.md

 ### Summarizing

 Now is when the fun begins: summarizing the data.
-Let's count the HTTP methods most used in the first 100,000 entries:
+Let's use `sd` to extract the HTTP methods most used in the first 100,000 entries:

 ```sh
 bat access.log -r 1:100000 | \